stevearc/pypicloud/doc/topics/storage.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~
 **Argument:** int, optional

-How long the generated S3 urls are valid for (default 86400 (1 day)).
-In
+How long (in seconds) the generated S3 urls are valid for (default 86400 (1
-practice, there is no real reason why these generated urls need to expire at
+day)).
+In practice, there is no real reason why these generated urls need to
-all.
-S3 does it for security, but expiring links isn't part of the python
+expire at all.
+S3 does it for security, but expiring links isn't part of the
-package security model.
+python package security model.
 So in theory you can bump this number up.

 ``storage.buffer_time``
 ~~~~~~~~~~~~~~~~~~~~~~~